Marketing doesn't have to cost big bucks. Find out how to keep your marketing strategies smart and cost-effective.

 Promote yourself to the media as an authority on your sector of business.
 Contact journalists with story ideas, send in letters to the editor and even try your own hand at press releases related to newsworthy issues affecting your industry.
 Public speaking can also be an option too, and once you've established your credentials, customers seeking knowledge and expertise will start to seek you out over your competitors.

 In many industries, it's all about who you know rather than what you know.
-For small businesses looking for a low-cost way to market, networking at the right functions, trade shows and social events can lead to referral partnerships or entrance into a network of companies that refer customers to each other.
+For businesses looking for a low-cost way to market, networking at the right functions, trade shows and social events can lead to referral partnerships or entrance into a network of companies that refer customers to each other.

 - Talk to your CIBC business advisor, who will help you find solutions that are right for your business.